 Dogs are not a direct source of infection for people.
 Lyme disease can’t be transmitted from one pet to another, nor from pets to humans, except through tick bites.
 However, a carrier tick could come into your house on your dog’s fur and get on you.

 If your dog is diagnosed with Lyme disease, you and any other pets have probably been in the same outdoor environment and may also be at risk.
-So it is a good idea to consult with your physician and veterinarian to see whether you should test other pets or family members.
+Consult with your physician and veterinarian to determine whether to test other pets or family members.

 Other Canine Diseases Carried by Ticks